Tessil/hopscotch-map/README.md

 [![Build Status](https://travis-ci.org/Tessil/hopscotch-map.svg?branch=master)](https://travis-ci.org/Tessil/hopscotch-map) [![Build status](https://ci.appveyor.com/api/projects/status/e97rjkcn3qwrhpvf/branch/master?svg=true)](https://ci.appveyor.com/project/Tessil/hopscotch-map/branch/master)

 ## A C++ implementation of a fast hash map using hopscotch hashing
 The hopscotch-map library is a C++ implementation of a single-thread hash map and hash set using hopscotch hashing.
 It offers good performances if all the elements of the key used by the equal function are contiguous in memory (no pointers to other parts of the memory that may cause a cache-miss) thanks to its good cache locality.
 The number of memory allocations are also small, they only happen on rehash or if there is an overflow (see [implementation details](https://tessil.github.io/2016/08/29/hopscotch-hashing.html)), allowing hopscotch-map to do fast inserts.
-It may be a good alternative to `std::unordered_map` in some cases and is mainly a concurrent to `google::dense_hash_map`, it trades off some memory space (if the key is big, otherwise it has the advantage compare to `std::unordered_map`) to have a fast hash table.
+It may be a good alternative to `std::unordered_map` in some cases and is mainly a concurrent to `google::dense_hash_map`, it trades off some memory space (if the key-value pair is big, otherwise it has the advantage compare to `std::unordered_map`) to have a fast hash table.

 The library provides two classes: `tsl::hopscotch_map` and `tsl::hopscotch_set`.